querqy/chorus/katas/001_optimize_a_query.md

 The second capability is a safe playground for playing with relevancy tuning parameters, though we won't be focusing on that in this Kata.

 Open up Quepid at http://localhost:3000.
+Go ahead and sign up through the OpenID link.

 Since you have already gone through the Movie Demo setup, we'll need to set up a new case!

 Go ahead and start a new case by clicking _Relevancy Cases_ drop down and choosing _Create a Case_.